SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-manager.md

 As long as a model has no template parameters, there will be zero instances and the card shows the controls for selecting a mode and activating it.

-Each card that is shown for a model has an actions menu \(the three vertical dots that are shown at the top right of a card\) which contains commands for managing the model \(for example, to download or remove the model\).
+Each card that is shown for a model has an actions menu \(the three vertical dots that are shown at the top right of a card\) which contains commands for managing the model \(for example, to download or delete the model\).

 If a description or tags have been defined for the model, this is shown on the card for that model.
 If you want to change the name, the description or the tags of a model, you must do this in the model editor.
 See [Changing the name, description, and tags of a model](/streaming-analytics/analytics-builder/#changing-the-name-description-and-tags-of-a-model).